RubixML/ML/README.md

 ```

 ### Polynomial Expander
-This transformer will generate polynomial features up to and including the specified degree.
-Polynomial expansion is often used to fit data that is non-linear using a linear Estimator such as [Ridge](#ridge).
+This transformer will generate polynomials up to and including the specified degree of each feature column.
+Polynomial expansion is sometimes used to fit data that is non-linear using a linear estimator such as [Ridge](#ridge) or [Logistic Regression](#logistic-regression).

 ##### Continuous *Only*